Biswajeet-23/Track-Me/README.md

 - **Interval Configuration**: The app allows for easy customization of the tracking interval, ensuring flexibility to meet specific requirements.
 The default interval is set to 45 minutes, providing a balance between accuracy and battery efficiency.

-- **Reliable and Secure**: The Location Tracker App ensures the security and privacy of user data during transmission to the server, employing robust encryption protocols to protect sensitive information.

 ## Getting Started

 To use the Location Tracker App, follow the steps below: